 If you want to try something different, keto kale salad can easily be customized with other ingredients too.

 Try adding cubed avocado, bacon bits, or roasted pumpkin seeds, pine nuts, sunflower seeds, or other nuts for a change of flavors.
 You could also replace the feta cheese with grated parmesan cheese or try adding some keto-friendly cheese cubes.
+Or try this amazing caprese salad with arugula if you have some arugula on hand!

 👩🍳 Related keto recipes